Rebecca Latimer Felton: Racial views

-Newspapers reprinted a transcript of Felton's speech to garner support for the Democratic Party.
+In 1898 newspapers reprinted a transcript of Felton's speech to garner support for the Democratic Party.
 On August 18, 1898, Alex Manly's Daily Record printed a rebuttal editorial arguing that white rape of black women was much more frequent, and contact between white women and black men was often consensual.
 Manly's editorial was used as a pretext for the Wilmington massacre of November 1898.

 Manly was interviewed by the Baltimore Sun three days after the massacre, and he stated that he only had wished to defend African-American men libeled by Felton.
 He said that his editorial had been distorted by white newspapers.
 Felton's response appeared in the November 16 issue of the Raleigh News and Observer: "When the negro Manly attributed the crime to intimacy between negro men and white women of the South the slanderer should be made to fear a lyncher's rope rather than occupy a place in New York newspapers."

 In 1899, a massive crowd of white Georgians arrested, tortured, and lynched a black man, Sam Hose, who had been accused of murdering a white man and raping his victim's wife.
 Felton said that any "true-hearted husband or father" would have killed "the beast" and that Hose was due less sympathy than a rabid dog.

+In her 80's, she reflected on the Civil War, writing "If there had been no slaves there would have been no war.
+To fight for the perpetuation of domestic slavery was a mistake.
+The time had come in the United States to wipe out this evil.
+The South had to suffer..."

+On the removal of the Cherokee from their territory in Georgia, Felton stated that "methods used to dispossess the Indians of their happy hunting grounds will ever be a humiliating confession of the Anglo-Saxon’s greed and injustice against their red brother."